boveus/blog/content/blog/guide-to-burp-suite.md

 ![image](https://user-images.githubusercontent.com/20469703/87995969-ee5eab00-cabe-11ea-9951-ae604b55c0f9.png)

 In this example, I have intentionally created a vulnerable application.
 As you can see, sending `Logger` instead of an ID results in some unexpected behavior.

 The repeater tab is a bit easier than manually making browser requests.
 It also does not appear in the Burp proxy history, so it can cut down on some of the noise when trying a bunch of different requests.

 ## The Intruder Tab

 The intruder tab is used to send a large number of requests to a particular endpoint.
-This can be a list that you type out manually, or a `.txt` file that you've created specifically for that purpose.
-I tend to only use the `sniper` option since I have only ever needed to send numerous requests to a single position.
+This can be a list that you type out manually or a `.txt` file that you've created specifically for that purpose.
+I tend to only use the `sniper` option since I usually only test a single variant at a time.

 To send a particular request to Intruder, you can use the following menu option from the proxy tab:

 ![image](https://user-images.githubusercontent.com/20469703/87996118-4b5a6100-cabf-11ea-8488-49789fcb3aca.png)

-Once there, you can define which parameter you want to send a pre-defined list to.
+Once there, you can define which part of the request you'd like to make dynamic.
 In this example, I am setting the `id` parameter of the URL as my payload marker:

 ![image](https://user-images.githubusercontent.com/20469703/87996232-865c9480-cabf-11ea-9c50-791cfea6fb09.png)